How the dates work:

 If we take a "Professional" course (formerly "Platinum"), currently offered at Glenmore Lodge, Cycle Training Wales, Outspoken or of course at Velotech's Central Training Workshop in Shelton as an example, a Professional week looks like this:

-- Material for an Intermediate Plus (Formerly "Bronze") certification is covered in the first two days a Professional Course week.
+- Material for a Bronze certification is covered in the first two days a Professional Course week.

-- Additional material and the assessment to Intermediate 1 (Formerly "Silver") level, on day three.
+- Additional material and the assessment to Silver level, on days three and four.

-- Additional information and assessment for a Professional accreditation is covered in day six and in the Foundation Wheelbuilding module (usually run on the Tuesday and Wednesday of the second week of the course.
+- Additional information and assessment for a Professional accreditation is covered in day seven and in the Foundation Wheelbuilding module (days eight and nine).

-- Foundation Wheelbuilding can also be followed as a stand-alone course, although we prefer candidates to have a minimum Intermediate 1-level Velotech or similar accreditation before attending.
+- Foundation Wheelbuilding can also be followed as a stand-alone course, although we prefer candidates to have a minimum Bronze and preferablt Gold level Velotech or similar accreditation before attending.